PlaceSpeak/LUCD/readme.md

 **example.csv**

 This is an example of a re-zoning and development application published using the LUCD schema in the **Comma Separated Values** data format.
 Note that some fields in the data standard are optionally repeated, which can be difficult to encode in CSV format.
 One option for doing so is presented here.

-*More applications illustrating additional formatting will be added*.

 **readme.md**